Home » MADEIRA WINE – All you need to know about Blandys Wine Lodge

 Blandys is one of the largest Madeira Wine producers and exporters of the island.
 The family run businesses has been producing wine for hundreds of years: Blandy, Leacock, Miles and Cossart Gordon.
-The delightful wine cellars at the Blandy’s Madeira Wine Lodge in the centre of Funchal can be visited every day.
+The wine cellars at the Blandy’s Wine Lodge in the centre of Funchal are open for visitors every day.
 With a tour through the Wine Lodge you will learn more about the history of Madeira Wine and how the famous Blandys Madeira Wine is made.

 Watch our Blandys Wine Lodge video below!